Best CBD for Arthritis

 Full Spectrum CBD Oil Tincture

 If you need a serious dose of CBD, we recommend CBDistillery’s Full Spectrum CBD Oil Tincture.
 This CBD oil comes in a few different sizes, but we specifically like the company’s strongest formula, which is 5,000mg of oil in a 30mL container.
 That’s 167mg of CBD per serving.
-Considering the average CBD dose of other products on our list are between 25 and 100mg per serving (with the exception of CBDfx, which offers a 6,000mg bottle of CBD with 150mg per serving), this is exceptionally strong.
+Considering the average CBD dose of other products on our list is between 25 and 100mg per serving (with the exception of CBDfx, which offers a 6,000mg bottle of CBD with 150mg per serving), this is exceptionally strong.
 This is not a good option for beginners and those with low tolerances, but if you’ve used CBD successfully or experience significant pain from your arthritis, this could be a good option.

 Of course, a high-strength option comes at a high price.
 One bottle ordered once costs $240, or $168 if you join CBDistillery’s subscription program.
 It only comes unflavored at this strength.
 CBDistillery offers a mango-flavored, high-potency, full-spectrum CBD oil and a few seasonal flavors like peppermint, but only up to 2,500mg per bottle.